Quadratus of Athens: Identity

-Theologian Otto Bardenhewer, in Patrology (1908), proposed that Quadratus the Apologist might be the same person as Quadratus, a prophet mentioned by Eusebius in Historia Ecclesiastica (3.37).
+Theologian Otto Bardenhewer, in Patrology (1908), proposed that Quadratus the Apologist might be the same person as Quadratus, a prophet mentioned by Eusebius in Ecclesiastical History (3.37).
 However, this identification has been questioned, with the Catholic Encyclopedia (1913) dismissing the evidence as insufficient.
 Efforts to associate Quadratus' Apology with the Letter to Diognetus, martyr accounts, or the Barlaam and Josaphat legend have similarly failed to yield convincing evidence.

 The identification of Quadratus the Apologist with Quadratus, the Bishop of Athens, remains uncertain due to chronological inconsistencies.
 While The Oxford Dictionary of the Christian Church suggests the possibility of this link, Jerome erroneously conflated the Apologist with the Bishop who served during Marcus Aurelius' reign (161–180).
 Eusebius' claim that Quadratus was a prophet and apostolic disciple is also considered improbable.

 Similarly, attempts to link Quadratus the Apologist with Quadratus, the Bishop of Athens, who served around 180 CE, face challenges due to chronological discrepancies.
 Nonetheless, The Oxford Dictionary of the Christian Church argues that "there is perhaps no compelling reason to reject his identification with the Bishop of Athens."